akashveera/jenkins-k8s-terraform/README.md

 This project is designed for a single environment deployment, so we will only have a development environment.

 ### Project Structure
-1. terraform-jenkins-server: Terraform code to create the Jenkins server and install all dependencies locally.
+1. **terraform-jenkins-server**: Terraform code to create the Jenkins server and install all dependencies locally.
-2. terraform-eks-deployment: Terraform code to create the EKS cluster and ECR using Terraform via Jenkins pipeline.
+2. **terraform-eks-deployment**: Terraform code to create the EKS cluster and ECR using Terraform via Jenkins pipeline.
-3. kubernetes: Contains the Dockerfile to create the Nginx web server with a custom index.html and YAML files to create the deployment and services.
+3. **kubernetes**: Contains the Dockerfile to create the Nginx web server with a custom `index.html` and YAML files to create the deployment and services.
-4. Jenkinsfile: Groovy script to create the EKS cluster.
+4. **Jenkinsfile**: Groovy script to create the EKS cluster.
-5. Jenkinsfile-build-deploy-nginx: Groovy script to build and deploy the Nginx web server to the EKS cluster.
+5. **Jenkinsfile-build-deploy-nginx**: Groovy script to build and deploy the Nginx web server to the EKS cluster.
-6. Jenkinsfile-destroy: Groovy script to destroy AWS Terraform resources, specifically the EKS cluster.
+6. **Jenkinsfile-destroy**: Groovy script to destroy AWS Terraform resources, specifically the EKS cluster.

 ## Prerequisites
 Before running this project, make sure you have the following prerequisites: